 In this department it is the constant aim to bring the students into a familiar acquaintance with the laws and phenomena of matter.
-In all the instruction imparted it is assumed as a fundamental principle that matter, as well as mind, is of divine origin; hence the study of natural phenomena, as here conducted, so far from leading to materialism, cannot fail to direct the thoughts of the student "from Nature up to Nature's God."
+In all the instruction imparted it is assumed as a fundamental principle that matter as well as mind is of divine origin, hence the study of natural phenomena, as here conducted, so far from leading to materialism, cannot fail to direct the thoughts of the student "from Nature up to Nature's God."

-Physiology is taken up in the Freshman year.
-After the subject has been studied from the text-book, it is thoroughly reviewed and more fully treated in a course of lectures on

-Anatomy, Physiology and Hygiene by the medical members of the Faculty and with the aid of a manikin.
+PHYSIOLOGY is taken up in the Sub-Freshman year.
+After the subject has been studied from the text-book it is thoroughly reviewed and more fully treated in a course of lectures in the Sophomore year on Anatomy, Physiology and Hygiene by the medical members of the Faculty and with the aid of a manikin.

-Botany is so timed as to furnish ample opportunity to trace by actual inspection the whole course of vegetation.
+PHYSICAL GEOGRAPHY if studied during the Freshman year.
+BOTANY is so timed as to furnish ample opportunity to trace by actual inspection the whole course of vegetation.
 Botanical excursions give additional interest to the work, and by the kindness of Mr. John L. Reifsnider the students are granted access to his extensive greenhouse, a short distance from the College.

-Physics occupies the Sophomore year.
+PHYSICS occupies the Sophomore year.
 The course embraces Molecular Physics, Electricity and Magnetism, Sound, Light and Heat.
 The recitations are accompanied with experiments.
 Students electing the Scientific course pursue advanced Physics, with laboratory practice, in the Junior year.